marcelomaidden/jobsity-bowling-game/README.md

 ## run bowling game
 You will need to execute the main file located inside the root folder inside the project.

 An example of file is available inside the assets folder with a basic two player game.

+A valid game file must have one throw per line with the player's name and the pins knocked down `tab separated`

 `ruby main.rb assets/game.txt`

 ## how to test